Judicial review in Canada: Judicial discretion

 Courts may exercise their discretion and decide not to hear an application for judicial review.
 In order for the court to proceed with an application for judicial review, the issue being appealed must be public in nature.
+Certain Crown actors are immune from judicial review.
 The scope of what is public is broad, and the decisions of private, or semi-private entities are sometimes determined to be sufficiently public as to undergo judicial review.
-Throughout the 20th century, what was considered public grew at a rapid pace.
-In the 1990s the scope shrunk slightly, but the previous growth significantly outweighed the change.

-The court needs to believe that the party making the claim has standing, and that it has jurisdiction to hear the application.
-As well, the court analyzes whether the application was made within an appropriate amount of time, and whether the parties have exhausted all avenues of recourse.
-Other options that should be considered before judicial review include grievances and appeals.
+The court needs to be satisfied that the party making the claim has standing, and that it has jurisdiction to hear the application.
+As well, the court analyzes whether the application was made within an appropriate amount of time, and whether the parties have exhausted all avenues of recourse, including grievances and appeals.
 An application for judicial review does not automatically stop the administrative proceedings.
 In order to halt the proceedings, if they are ongoing, the applicant must also apply for a stay of proceedings.

 Grounds

-The grounds for judicial review are broad, but not without limits.
-The court must be satisfied that there has been a jurisdictional error, an error of procedural fairness, or an error of fact.
-These grounds are laid out in s.
+Certain grounds for judicial review are laid out in s.
 18.1(4) of the Federal Courts Act.
-This section of the Act also transfers authority over judicial review against any federal body from the provincial superior courts to the federal courts.
+This section of the act also transfers authority over judicial review against any federal body from the provincial superior courts to the federal courts.

-Judicial review for jurisdictional errors can occur where a decision is ultra vires, made in bad faith, making procedural errors, or making an error of law.
-Scholars disagree if procedural unfairness should be considered a separate ground, apart from jurisdiction.
-It is argued in Alberta v.
-Alberta (Labour Relations Board) that a breach of the duty to be fair is a ground that is separate, but akin to jurisdictional grounds.
-Contrarily, it has been argued that although the grounds for judicial review are procedural, the issue still goes to jurisdiction, which allows the superior courts to review the decision.
-Regardless, where there has been an instance of procedural unfairness, the courts will review the decision.

-Where a privative clause exists, the courts hold that they do not insulate a decision from being reviewed on jurisdictional grounds.
-When the decision maker is acting within their jurisdiction, a privative clause will prevent judicial review even if there is an error of law.